contrast-zone/t-rewriter.js/intermezzo.md

 [Semantics](https://en.wikipedia.org/wiki/Semantics) is the study of meaning, reference, or truth.
 In our understanding, semantics is tightly bound to an interpretation of syntactically correct expression.
 To know what an expression means, it is enough to know how to translate the expression to a form that is already understood by a target environment.
 Semantics of *Intermezzo* deals with such translations at metalevel.

+The current section covers *Intermezzo* specific implementation of rule structuring and appearance of terms over which the rules operate.
+We will overview *Intermezzo* inference process in detail on a few simple but representative examples that may be extrapolated to describe a variety of different systems.

+#### 2.2.1. elementary rules

+There are two kinds of rules in *Intermezzo*: elementary and composite rules.
+Elementary rules are consisted only of incoming and outgoing terms, and are written as follows:

+    (ELEMENTARY (INPUT <...incoming term...>) (OUTPUT <...outgoing term...>))

+Typical "hello world" example in *Intermezzo* would look like this:

+    (ELEMENTARY (INPUT <>) (OUTPUT <hello world>))

+The example inputs an empty string, and outputs the string `hello world`.

+Elementary rules may be combined in composite rules to form more complex structures.
+Incoming and outgoing term placeholders are then intended to hold either specializing or generalizing terms in a combination depending on the position of the rule in outer structure.
+Being placed inside input, chaining, or output section of the parent rule, although they all take the similar form, elementary rules are written with intention to either generate, pass through, or recognize flowing data.

+#### 2.2.2. composite rules

+Composite rules are consisted of other rules in a strictly defined structure as follows:

+    (
+        COMPOSITE
+        (
+            INPUT
+            ...incoming rules...
+        )
+        (
+            CHAIN
+            ...pass through rules...
+        )
+        (
+            OUTPUT
+            ...outgoing rules...
+        )
+    )

+This structure clearly distincts between input rules, output rules, and rules chaining input to output.
+Composite rules do not expose their structure to the outer world.
+At places where they are inserted, they are treated as black boxes accepting some input and producing some output.
+As such, they may be used for structuring rule sets into wholes that don't see each others internals, and may use the same names for their internals without worrying about name collisions.

+##### semantics of composite rules

-Semantics of *Intermezzo* are defined by a rhombus containing `input rules`, `chaining rules`, and `output rules`.
+Semantics of composite rules are defined by a rhombus containing `input rules`, `chaining rules`, and `output rules`.
 The rhombus is diverging branches from `TOP` downwards, in a direction of deduction, forming an initial deduction tree.
 The rhombus is also diverging branches from `BOT` upwards, in a direction of abduction, forming an opposed abduction tree.
 The deduction and abduction tree branches are required to meet at the middle area of `chaining rules`, thus forming a complete inference system.

                                      TOP